-Yvonne Stewart, Bundjalung of Byron Bay (Arakwal) Member
+Yvonne Stewart, Arakwal Member

 An important part of Aboriginal culture is looking after and caring for Country.
 This is an obligation of past, present and future generations.
-The Bundjalung of Byron Bay (Arakwal) people are recognised as descendants of indigenous people who lived and/or held Native Title over Country, including the reserve, at the time of first contact by European settlers, and have a strong cultural association with Country.
+The Arakwal are recognised as descendants of indigenous people who lived and/or held Native Title over Country, including the reserve, at the time of first contact by European settlers, and have a strong cultural association with Country.

-The right of Bundjalung of Byron Bay (Arakwal) people to be involved in the management and protection of their Country and heritage is acknowledged.
-The Bundjalung of Byron Bay (Arakwal) people wish to exercise their custodial responsibilities for Country in partnership with the NPWS under joint management arrangements for the reserve.
+The right of the Arakwal to be involved in the management and protection of their Country and heritage is acknowledged.
+The Arakwal wish to exercise their custodial responsibilities for Country in partnership with the NPWS under joint management arrangements for the reserve.

 The Byron Coast Area Management Committee (the committee) has been established to enable joint management of this and other reserves within the Byron Coast Area.
-The committee includes representatives of the Bundjalung of Byron Bay (Arakwal) people, the community and a representative of Byron Shire Council and NPWS.
+The committee includes representatives of the Arakwal, the community and a representative of Byron Shire Council and NPWS.
 The committee is responsible for the care, control and management of the reserve within the framework of the NPW Act and this plan of management.
 The committee may make management recommendations to the Director General of National Parks and Wildlife.
 ILUA 2 requires procedures and protocols to be developed for the operation of the management committee.

-Joint management provides a continuing role for the Bundjalung of Byron Bay (Arakwal) people in looking after Country and allows NPWS to better integrate Aboriginal cultural values into conservation and management programs.
+Joint management provides a continuing role for the Arakwal in looking after Country and allows NPWS to better integrate Aboriginal cultural values into conservation and management programs.

-• Joint management of the reserve will be undertaken through the Byron Coast Area Management Committee.
+Joint management of the reserve will be undertaken through the Byron Coast Area Management Committee.